Yashicamat 124G camera review

 So let’s get to the camera and how it renders images.
 I mostly used this camera at work and it delivers some really nice sharp images with nice contrast but this is also determined by the film that you use.

-One of the biggest problems with the lens though is flaring.
-The lens can flair a lot without a lens hood and after my first roll of film with the camera, I immediately ordered one.
-Luckily the lens uses a Bay 1 mount, so it was easy to find a lens hood as many TLR uses the same mounts for filters.
+One of the biggest problems with the lens, though, is flaring.
+The lens can flare a lot without a lens hood, and after my first roll of film with the camera, I immediately ordered one.
+Luckily, the lens uses a Bay 1 mount, so it was easy to find a lens hood, as many TLRs use the same mounts for filters.

-The one thing that this camera has going for it, and it might be a disadvantage is the fact that it attracts peoples attention.
+The one thing this camera has going for it, which might also be a disadvantage, is the fact that it attracts people’s attention.
 Strangers will come up to you to talk all the time and ask questions about the camera.
-This camera truly a people magnet.
+This camera is truly a people magnet.

 But one of the best things about the camera is how quiet the shutter is.
 If you shoot someone who is a few feet away, he will never hear the shutter, but he will more than likely see the camera though.